K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Deformed Sasakian

 For part (ii), $b=0$ means $\Phi$ is parallel since, for every vector fields $X$ and $Y$

 By Lemmas \ref{almostgeodesic} and \ref{killing}, $\zeta$ is a Killing and geodesic vector field.
 By Lemma \ref{nablaXPhi2}, for any horizontal vector field $X$,

-Thus, $\zeta$ is a global unit-length parallel vector field and, accordingly, the manifold splits into a Riemannian product.
+Thus, $\zeta$ is a unit-length parallel vector field and, accordingly, its universal cover splits into a Riemannian product.
 The factor perpendicular to $\zeta$ has $\Phi$ as an almost complex structure.
 Its compatibility with $g$ makes the induced metric almost Herminian.
-Since $\Phi$ is parallel, the metric is {K}\"{a}hler by Prop. \ref{charKahler}. \end{proof}
+Since $\Phi$ is parallel, the metric is {K}\"{a}hler by Proposition \ref{charKahler}. \end{proof}